Vusi Mahlasela: Recent works

 His album The Voice released on ATO Records includes the popular track "Weeping", recorded with Josh Groban and Ladysmith Black Mambazo.
 Vusi joined Mambazo for their October–November UK tour in 2004, and again for their 2007 UK tour, again from October to November 2007.

 He and other South African musicians took part in the 2002 documentary Amandla!: A Revolution in Four-Part Harmony where they recalled the days of Apartheid.

 In June 2007, Mahlasela spoke of apartheid and performed "Thula Mama" at the TED Conference in Arusha, Tanzania.
 He also performed at TED in Monterey, CA in March 2008.
 Vusi performed at the Skoll World Forum on 14 April 2010.

 On 7 July 2007 Mahlasela performed at the South African leg of Live Earth.

 His album Guiding Star, as Naledi Ya Tsela (the name under which it is released in South Africa), won him the 2007 SAMA for Best Male Artist.

 He has participated in videos for Playing for Change most notably "One Love" and "Stand By Me".

 In April 2009, Vusi joined Bela Fleck on his Throw Down Your Heart Tour and was also featured on his album of the same name.

 ITV used his song "When You Come Back" as their main theme for the opening credits of their coverage of the 2010 FIFA World Cup in South Africa.
 The song was very popular amongst viewers and entered the UK Official Singles Chart on 4 July 2010 at No. 70.

-His most recent album, Say Africa, was produced by legendary bluesman Taj Mahal.
+His 2011 album, Say Africa, was produced by legendary bluesman Taj Mahal.
 The album was released 18 January 2011 on ATO Records.

+Since the 2013 release of the live album "Sing To The People (Celebrating 20 Years of 'When You Come Back') on ATO Records", Mahlasela has continued to release albums, most recently in 2020, 2021 and 2023 on the ATO, Strut and Gallo labels.